Skip to main content

 Schedule tasks

-There are two ways to run tasks on a schedule: Telegram’s built-in message scheduling (no config needed) and Untether’s trigger system (webhooks and cron).
+There are several ways to run tasks on a schedule: the /at command for quick one-shot delays, Telegram’s built-in message scheduling, and Untether’s trigger system (webhooks and cron).

 Telegram scheduling